misiektoja/instagram_monitor/README.md

 - **Saving all user activities and profile changes** with timestamps to a **CSV file**
 - Support for both **public and private profiles**
 - **Two modes of operation**: with or without a logged-in Instagram account
+- **Monitor multiple users** in a single process with automatic request staggering to avoid detection
 - Various mechanisms to **prevent captcha and detection of automated tools**
 - Possibility to **control the running copy** of the script via signals
 - **Functional, procedural Python** (minimal OOP)